DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-theory.md

-  Mohammed: “I will try sounding the word out loud – ‘grocer’.
+  Mohammed: “I will try sounding the word out loud – 'grocer'.
 Hmmm.
-That hasn’t really helped.
-Next, I’ll read the sentences and think about what would make
+That hasn't really helped.
+Next, I'll read the sentences and think about what would make
-  sense: ‘And it can’t be the boy from the grocer because this isn’t the day he comes.’
+  sense: 'And it can't be the boy from the grocer because this isn't the day he comes.'
 Oh, maybe the grocer is a place?
-Because it says, ‘from the grocer’.
-I think I’ll ask a friend
+Because it says, 'from the grocer'.
+I think I'll ask a friend

 –
  does anyone else know what a grocer is?”